sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210238: cleaned up leaks at least in nominal operation

 - 20210227: (later:-) Now have NSS tstclnt working against my ``openssl s_server`` and my ``openssl s_client`` working vs. the Cloudflare test deployment for draft-09 (which will